ChristianSiebke/DReaM-Driver-Reaction-Model/doc/source/installation_guide/sim_installation_guide/installation/20_install_prerequisites.rst

 Version (officially supported): 5.12.3

 |Op| uses some features from the `Qt <https://www.qt.io/>`_ framework.
-While the GUI of |op_oss| heavily relies on it, the simulation core tries to stick to the C++ standard framework as far as possible.
+While the GUI of |op_oss| heavily relies on it, the simulator tries to stick to the C++ standard framework as far as possible.

 .. admonition:: Note on Versions